MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

-where the term $\psi_Y$ is omitted since it does not depend on the current $\mathbf{H}$.
-Finally, notice that there is now an additional term when compared to \eqref{eq:prior_sampling}: $\alpha \cdot \psi_{Y|H}$ updates the current estimate in a direction that makes it more consistent with the received pilots $\mathbf{Y}$.
+Compared to \eqref{eq:prior_sampling}, the additional term $\alpha \cdot \psi_{Y|H}$ updates the current estimate of $\mathbf{H}$ in a direction where it becomes more consistent with the received pilots $\mathbf{Y}$.
 Taken together, the three updates in \eqref{eq:posterior_sampling} represent the core routine of the proposed channel estimation algorithm.